sigoden/clii/README.md

 Since `clii` can run js functions directly from cli, it can be used as task runner / build tool.

-By defualt. `clii` looks for file `cliifile.mjs` in the current directory and upwards, so you can invoke it from any subdirectory of your project.
+By default, `clii` looks for file `cliifile.mjs` in the current directory and upwards, so you can invoke it from any subdirectory of your project.

 You can organize your project scripts with `cliifile.mjs` to provide unified entrypoint and help information.